How to apply

 Starting on the Wawatay path.

 Now that you’ve read about Wawatay, hopefully, you’re excited and want to be a part of it.
-Below you’ll find the details on our qualifications and our still-evolving application process.
+On this page, you will find the details on our qualifications, our new two-step application process, and timeline.

 Eligibility and funding